yingweiwo

 Absorption, Distribution and Excretion

-Lamivudine crosses the placenta and has been detected in the fetal circulation.
+Lamivudine crosses the placenta and is detectable in fetal circulation.

-Metabolism of lamivudine is a minor route of elimination.
-In man, the only known metabolite of lamivudine is the trans-sulfoxide metabolite.
+Lamivudine has few metabolic pathways.
+In humans, the only known metabolite of lamivudine is the trans-sulfoxide metabolite.
 This biotransformation is catalyzed by sulfotransferases.

-5 to 7 hours (healthy or HBV-infected patients)
+5 to 7 hours (healthy people or hepatitis B virus infected persons)

 Toxicity/Toxicokinetics